bernardphp/bernard/README.md

 $ composer require henrikbjorn/bernard:dev-master
 ```

-Then look at what kind of connections there is available and install their dependencies
+Then look at what kind of connections and serializers there is available and install their dependencies
 before use.

 ### Examples